DynamicDevices/female-stem-pioneers/PROJECT-REFERENCE.md

 - Data-driven: all pioneer info is managed in `js/pioneers.js` (currently 81 unique pioneers)
 - Easy to add new FEMALE pioneers via `add-pioneer.js`
 - Automatic deduplication: only the first occurrence of each pioneer (by name) is used in the UI
+- **All STEM fields in the data have explanations and filter options in the UI.**
+- **Codebase is auto-formatted and linted for consistency and quality.**

 The project is specifically designed to showcase and celebrate WOMEN'S contributions to STEM fields, suitable for educational, outreach, and inspirational purposes focused on female representation in science and technology.